JCAS915/Ideal-Gas-2D/README.md

-# Ideal-Gas-2D
+# Ideal-Gas
-Ideal gas in 2 dimentions
+Ideal gas in 2 dimentions and 3 D with collisions and without collisions